civican/legisinfo/44-1/bills/C-11/bill_text.md

     **barrier** has the same meaning as in section 2 of the `Accessible Canada Act`; (**obstacle**)

-    **community element** includes the element of the Canadian broadcasting system as part of which members of a community participate in the production of programs that are in a language used in the community and participate in the day-to-day operations of a broadcasting undertaking; (**élément communautaire**)
+    **community element** includes the element of the Canadian broadcasting system as part of which members of a community participate in the production of programs that are in a language used in the community **including a not-for-profit broadcasting undertaking that is managed by a board of directors elected by the community**; (**élément communautaire**)

     **control**, in the definition affiliate, in paragraph 9.1(1)(m) and in subparagraph 9.1(1)(n)(i), includes control in fact, whether or not through one or more persons; (**contrôle**)

+    **decision** means any measure of any kind taken by the Commission; (**décision**)

     **Indigenous peoples** has the meaning assigned by the definition aboriginal peoples of Canada in subsection 35(2) of the `Constitution Act, 1982`; (**peuples autochtones**)

+    **official language minority community** means English-speaking communities in Quebec and French-speaking communities outside Quebec; (**communauté de langue officielle en situation minoritaire**)

     **online undertaking** means an undertaking for the transmission or retransmission of programs over the Internet for reception by the public by means of broadcasting receiving apparatus; (**entreprise en ligne**)